mattermost/mattermost-plugin-legal-hold/README.md

 in the Plugins section.
 There are two main settings:

 * **Enable Plugin**: controls whether the plugin is enabled.
 It must be enabled to use it.
+* **S3 Bucket**: optionally use a separate S3 Bucket than the one configured for your Mattermost server.
 * **Time of Day**: this setting controls at what time the delay collection of Legal Hold data should occur.
 We recommend choosing a quiet time of day to minimise impact on your users.
 Make sure to specify the time in the format shown in the example.